OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/REST.assembler/micronaut-sensors/README.md

 ```

 The service is ready to run, reading the luminosity (in `%`, instead of `[0..1023]`) from the ADC.
-And the Docker step mentioned above works just the same.
+And the Docker step mentioned above works just the same, thanks to the `shadowJar` gradle task.

 ## Next
 - Life cycle management (free resources on close...)